denten-books/plain-text/main.md

 ## Structure
 I tend to write concisely--a style that I think fits well with the subject matter, and something that should appeal to the audience.
 At this point, I am aiming for a manuscript of around 60-80k words, which would allot around 5-7k words per chapter (around 20-30 book pages).

+### Chapter 1: Decoding Text
+Challenging the traditional dichotomy between form and content.
+In looking at the history of several paradigms of word processing I unearth the distinction between meaning (content), semantic structure (form), and visual style (typesetting).
+The chapter ends with a discussion about contemporary publishing practices and the ethics of outsourcing typesetting.
+Case studies from the history of digital typesetting (the ASCII and UNICODE standards) get us to a notion of textuality still deeply embedded into the operating system.

-### Chapter 1: We Have Always Been Digital
+### Chapter 2: We Have Always Been Digital
 Containing a discussion of terms "digital" and "analog" as categories that denote something existentially more than mere difference in mediation.
 A conversation about discreetness and continuity.
 The "soap opera" effect and how it challenges our intuitions about the above.
-Case studies from the history of digital typesetting (the ASCII and UNICODE standards) get us to a notion of textuality still deeply embedded into the operating system.

-### Chapter 2: Freedom of Information
+### Chapter 3: Freedom of Information
 Containing an argument against the "systems" definition of information advanced by Shannon and Weaver.
 In what Shannon calls a "strange feature" of this communication theory, information is defined as amount of "freedom" or entropy in the system.
 By contrast, I want to insist on the agency (freedom) of the sender and the receiver.
 Incidentally, we get some clarity on the differing ways in which information is invoked in different discourses.

-### Chapter 3: Text, Form, Formating
-Challenging the traditional dichotomy between form and content.
-In looking at the history of several paradigms of word processing I unearth the distinction between meaning (content), semantic structure (form), and visual style (typesetting).
-The chapter ends with a discussion about contemporary publishing practices and the ethics of outsourcing typesetting.

 ### Chapter 4: Scratch Collector
 Discussing the often overlooked congruence between data and metadata.
 Data vs. Information as it relates to interpretation.
 Paragraphs and novels as data structures.
 Diaries and code comments.
 Separation of code, comments, and data.
 An argument against object-oriented ontology and the impossibility of a literature for robots.